kellyjonbrazil/jc/CONTRIBUTING.md

 7. Make sure your code lints.
 8. Issue that pull request!

+## Documentation And Completions

+No need to worry about documentation and completions as those are auto generated via the python doc strings.

 ## Parser Schema Guidelines
 - Try to keep the schema as flat as possible - typically a list of flat dictionaries